-2.4.2 Risk of bias
+2.3.2.2 Risk of bias (research question A)

-Table 11 shows the risk of bias for the relevant outcomes.
+Table 13 shows the risk of bias for the relevant outcomes.

-c: No evaluable data available; for reasons, see Section 2.7.2.4.3 of the full dossier assessment.
+c: No evaluable data available; for reasons, see Section 2.6.1.2.4.3 of the full dossier assessment.

-Table 11: Risk of bias at study and outcome level - RCT, direct comparison: dabrafenib + trametinib vs. vemurafenib
+Table 13: Risk of bias at study and outcome level - RCT, direct comparison: trametinib + dabrafenib vs. vemurafenib

-Study (Outcome es Study level Overall survival Symptoms (EORTC QLQ-C30) Health status (EQ-5D VAS) Health-related quality of life (EORTC QLQ-C30) SAEs Discontinuation due to AEs Severe AEs (CTCAE grade≥3) Skin and subcutaneous tissue disorders Musculoskeletal and connective tissue disorders Respiratory, thoracic and mediastinal disorders Neoplasms benign, malignant and unspecified (including cysts and polyps) COMBI-v L L/H ^a H^b c H^b $H^{d,e}$ $H^{d, f}$ $H^{\text{d, e}}$ $H^{d,f}$ $H^{d,f}$ $H^{d,f}$ $H^{d, f}$
+Study Outcomes Study level Overall survival Symptoms (EORTC QLQ-C30) Health status (EQ-5D VAS) Health-related quality of life (EORTC QLQ-C30) SAEs Discontinuation due to AEs Severe AEs (CTCAE grade≥3) Skin and subcutaneous tissue disorders Musculoskeletal and connective tissue disorders Respiratory, thoracic and mediastinal disorders Neoplasms benign, malignant and unspecified (including cysts and polyps) COMBI-v L L/H a $H^b$ c $H^b$ $H^{d,e}$ $H^{d, f}$ $H^{d,e}$ H d, f $H^{d,f}$ $H^{d,\mathrm{f}}$ $H^{d, f}$

 - a: The risk of bias of the results of the first data cut-off is rated as low.
 In the second data cut-off, a potentially biasing influence of the treatment switch from the vemurafenib arm to the combination arm allowed after the interim analysis (8% of the patients) cannot be excluded.
-However, potential bias of the results to the disadvantage of the combination therapy and hence rather an underestimation of the survival advantage of dabrafenib and trametinib combination therapy can be assumed.
-The increased risk of bias therefore did not lead to a downgrading of the certainty of results for this outcome. - b: Patient-reported outcome in open-label study; great differences in observation periods with potential informative censoring. - c: No evaluable data available (see Section 2.7.2.4.3 of the full dossier assessment). - d: Difference in the median treatment duration (and the resulting observation period) between the intervention arm (10.0 months) and the comparator arm (6.0 months). - e: Bias to the disadvantage of the intervention arm because more AEs can occur in a longer treatment period.
+However, potential bias of the results to the disadvantage of the combination therapy and hence rather an underestimation of the survival advantage of trametinib and dabrafenib combination therapy can be assumed.
+The increased risk of bias therefore did not lead to a downgrading of the certainty of results for this outcome. - b: Patient-reported outcome in open-label study; great differences in observation periods with potential informative censoring. - c: No evaluable data available (see Section 2.6.1.2.4.3 of the full dossier assessment). - d: Difference in the median treatment duration (and the resulting observation period) between the intervention arm (10.0 months) and the comparator arm (6.0 months). - e: Bias to the disadvantage of the intervention arm because more AEs can occur in a longer treatment period.
 The increased risk of bias therefore did not lead to a downgrading of the certainty of results for this outcome. - f: These were mainly non-serious events, the documentation of which as AEs has subjective components.
 Hence in the open-label study design, this leads to a high risk of bias.